QubitPi/leadership-blogs/src/content/posts/influence/index.md

 :::

+Such a culture in western countries, such as the U.S. and UK, that focuses on individual achievement and autonomy is called __individualistic culture__, which has the greatest tendency to commit the fundamental attribution error.
 In contrast to the western countries's __individualistic culture__, the east Asia countries, Latin American, and African countries focus on the group more than on the individual, forming a __collectivistic culture__, which takes into account both situational and cultural influences on behaviors.
 The table below summarizes their differences: